Red Sox beat AL East-leading Rays 4-3 in 11 to finish sweep

 Marcus Walden (3-0) allowed an infield hit over two scoreless innings and Ryan Brasier worked the 11th to get his sixth save.

-After starting the season by losing eight of 10, the Red Sox are 7-5 over the last 12 games and went from eight to five games behind the Rays.
+After starting the season by losing eight of 10, the defending World Series champions are 7-5 over the last 12 games and went from eight to five games behind the Rays.

-"Played good baseball," Boston manager Alex Cora said.
-"We've got to keep getting better, that's what we've got to do."

-Tampa Bay has dropped four in a row, with back of the bullpen anchors Alvarado and Diego Castillo both losing twice.

 Tommy Pham, picked off first base by catcher Vazquez to end Saturday night's 6-5 loss to the Red Sox, got the Rays even at 3-all on his eighth-inning solo homer off Matt Barnes.